webdenim/material-components-kit/_pages/introduction.md

 Material Components Kit is an SCSS toolkit for building websites and web apps with Material Design.

-Material Components Kit is built on top of [Material Components for the Web]({{ site.mdc_url }}) (MDC-Web) and complements it with useful components and utility classes.
+Material Components Kit is built on top of [Material Components for the Web]({{ site.mdc_url }}) (MDC Web) and complements it with useful components and utility classes.
 Material Components Kit doesn't provide any JavaScript components because it serves another purpose.
-It's aimed to work with any JavaScript wrapper around MDC-Web as styling helper.
+It's aimed to work with any JavaScript wrapper around MDC Web as styling helper.

-## MDC-Web and Material Components Kit
+## MDC Web and Material Components Kit

-If you're familiar with MDC-Web, that's great, because you already know the basics!
+If you're familiar with MDC Web, that's great, because you already know the basics!
 You don't need to relearn anything.
-Essentially you'd use the same classes in your Material Components Kit markup as for MDC-Web:
+Essentially you'd use the same classes in your Material Components Kit markup as for MDC Web:

 {% snippet html %}
 <div class="mdc-toolbar">